Weisfeiler-Lehman goes Dynamic: An Analysis of the Expressive Power of Graph Neural Networks for Attributed and Dynamic Graphs: Introduction

+Furthermore, it has been proven that the equivalence classes induced by the 1--WL test are equivalent to the ones obtained from the unfolding trees of nodes on two graphs \cite{krebs2015universal} \cite{d2021unifying}, and hence, 1--WL and the unfolding equivalences can be used interchangeably.
+An unfolding tree rooted at a node is constructed by starting at the root node and unrolling the graph along the neighboring nodes until it reaches a certain depth.
+If the unfolding trees of two nodes are equal in the limit, the nodes are called unfolding tree equivalent\footnote{Currently, the concept underlying unfolding trees is widely used to study the GNN expressiveness, even if they are mostly called {\em computation graphs}~\cite{garg2020generalization}.}.
+Fig.~\ref{fig:diagram} visualizes the relations between the 1--WL, the unfolding tree equivalences, and the GNN expressiveness.

+Another research goal of the expressive power of GNNs is to study the GNN approximation capability.
+Formally, it has been proven in~\cite{scarselli2008computational} that OGNNs can approximate in probability, up to any degree of precision, any measurable function $\tau(\mathbf{G},v)\rightarrow \mathbb{R}^m$ that respects the unfolding equivalence.
+Such a result has been recently extended to a large class of GNNs~\cite{d2021unifying} called message-passing GNNs, including most contemporary architectures.

 Despite the availability of the mentioned results on the expressive power of GNNs, their application is still limited to undirected static graphs with attributes on nodes.
-This is particularly restrictive since modern applications usually involve much more complex data structures, such as heterogeneous, directed, dynamic graphs and multigraphs.
-Even if, intuitively, one may expect that GNNs can be universal approximators over those extended domains, it is not apparent which GNN architectures can achieve such a universality.
-So the question is how the definition of the 1-WL test has to be modified to cope with such novel data structures and whether the universal results fail for some particular graph type.
+This limitation is particularly restrictive since modern applications usually involve more complex data structures, such as heterogeneous, directed, dynamic graphs and multigraphs.
+In particular, the ability to process dynamic graphs is progressively gaining significance in many fields such as social network analysis~\cite{deng2019learning}, recommender systems~\cite{xu2020inductive,rossi2020temporal}, traffic forecasting~\cite{yu2017spatio} and knowledge graph completion~\cite{trivedi2017know,wu2020temp}.
+Several surveys discuss the usage of dynamic graphs in other application domains~\cite{skardinga2021foundations,thomas2022graph,barros2021survey,longa2023graph,xue2022dynamic}.

+Although GNNs are considered universal approximators on the extended domains, it is uncertain which GNN architectures contribute to such universality.
+Moreover, an open question is how the definition of the 1--WL test has to be modified to cope with novel data structures and whether the universal results fail for particular graph types.